All Products

 Configure a NAS mount target

 A directory in the remote NAS file system refers to the directory of the NAS file system that the service needs to access.
 The directory consists of a mount target and an absolute directory.
-You can add mount targets in the Apsara File Storage NAS console.
-You can assemble a mount target and the absolute directory into a remote directory.
-For example, if the mount target of a NAS file system is xxxx-nas.aliyuncs.com, and the absolute directory is /workspace/document, then the remote directory is xxxx-nas.aliyuncs.com:/workspace/document.
+You can add mount targets in the NAS console.
+You can assemble a mount target and an absolute directory into a remote directory.
+For example, if the mount target of the NAS file system is xxxx-nas.aliyuncs.com and the absolute directory that you want to access is /workspace/document, the complete remote directory is xxxx-nas.aliyuncs.com:/workspace/document.

-You can log on to the Apsara File Storage NAS console, click the destination file system in the file system list, and then click Mount Targets to obtain the mount target.
+You can log on to the NAS console, click the target file system in the file system list, and then click Mount to obtain the mount target from the mount target list.

 Apart from using the Function Compute console, you can also use Serverless Devs to mount a NAS file system.
-For more information, see Basic features.
+For more information, see Use s nas commands to mount a disk.